bahmutov/cypress-examples/docs/recipes/prepare-to-spy.md

 # Prepare To Spy

+📺 Watch these examples explained in the video [Prepare To Spy On A Method Added Dynamically](https://youtu.be/my1s6US7KKY).

 ## Wait for the property to exist

 We can automatically wait for a new `window` property to be added before spying on it.
 For example, let's spy on the `window.logEvent` method _after_ the application sets it up.